 You may be entitled to permanent disability benefits or permanent partial disability benefits depending upon your injury after you are released from medical care and are at "maximum medical improvement."
 Under Tennessee law, you may be entitled to these benefits even though you have returned to work for your employer.
 These benefits are determined by numerous factors including your age, prior work experience, and the extent of your impairment.
 You should consult an attorney to determine the extent of your permanent disability benefits.Death Benefits

 If an injury or illness results in the death of the worker while the worker was acting "within the course and scope of his employment," Tennessee law requires that the worker's spouse or next-of-kin may be entitled to worker's compensation benefits.Do I Need an Attorney?

 If you have been injured at work and have questions concerning worker's compensation benefits, the sooner you seek legal advice the better off you are.
 At Nassios & McLaughlin, no attorney fee is charged unless you collect worker's compensation benefits.
-Therefore, it will cost you nothing to discuss you claim with us.
-An attorney's advice will be very important in ensuring that you receive the maximim benefits to which you are entitled under the Tennessee worker's compensation laws.
+Therefore, it will cost you nothing to discuss your claim with us.
+An attorney's advice will be very important in ensuring that you receive the maximum benefits to which you are entitled under the Tennessee worker's compensation laws.
 See testimonials from people just like you.

 In any personal injury case, we will provide a free consultation, we will work on a contingency fee basis and accept no fee until we recover money for you by settlement or trial.

 We would be happy to visit you at your home or the hospital, at your convenience.
 Call at 865-637-4223 or contact us online.